 Similar to an educationally-focused youth one-stop, the REC works to engage educationallydisengaged District youth, ages 16-24, to enroll them in educational programming and mitigate barriers to their success.
-OSSE works with DOES to establish an ongoing opportunity for bi-
+OSSE works with DOES to establish an ongoing opportunity for bidirectional referrals of REC clients in need of employment (approximately 35% of all REC clients) to DOES's subsidized employment opportunities; and of youth participating in WIOA core programs that don't have a high school diploma to the REC for educational placement and support services.
+OSSE's REC has developed a public facing website (www.backontrackdc.org) that presents information on all education options that lead to a secondary credential for older youth and adults.